aajanki/fi-sentence-embeddings-eval/experiments.md

 is that casting things into a higher dimensional space tends to make them more likely to be linearly separable thus making the text classification easier.
-In the evaluations, I'm projecting to a 4096-dimensional space following the lead of the paper authors.
+In the evaluations, I'm projecting to a 4096 dimensional space following the lead of the paper authors.

 While word embeddings capture some aspects of semantics, pooling embeddings is quite a crude way of aggregating the meaning of a sentence.
-The current state-of-the-art in NLP are deep learning models that take a whole sentence as an input and are thus capable of processing the full context of the sentece.
+The current state-of-the-art in NLP are deep learning models that take a whole sentence as an input and are thus capable of processing the full context of the sentence.
 Let's take a look at two such models.

 **Contextual full sentence embeddings**.
+BERT (Bidirectional Encoder Representations from Transformers) [@devlin2018] processes a full sentence to generate a sentence embeddings.
+It uses self-attention to decide the relevant context for each word in the sentence.
+Another major technical contribution in the model was a bi-directional transformer architecture, which allows the model to consider word's left and right context when making predictions.

-* BERT [@devlin2018]
+In the evaluation, I'll use the value of the second-to-last hidden layer for the special \[CLS\] token as the sentence embedding.
+BERT is trained to aggregate information about the whole sequence to the
-* LASER [@artetxe2018]
+\[CLS\] token in classification tasks.
+I have selected the second-to-last hidden layer because both the paper and my brief preliminary study showed that it gives slightly better classification performance than the \[CLS\] output layer.
+BERT also produces output embeddings for each word, but these are not used in the evaluations.

-Some researcher groups have published multi-lingual variants of their models.
-Such models are trained on documents written in dozens of different languages, and are able to generate sentence representations on all languages included in the training corpus.
-Pre-trained LASER and BERT models support Finnish.
+In the paraphrase and consecutive sentence evaluation tasks that directly compare two sentences, both sentences are fed as input separated by a separator token to match how BERT was trained.

-### Pre-training
+I'm using the pre-trained multilingual (Bert-base, multilingual cased) variant published by the BERT authors.
+It has been trained on 104 languages, including Finnish.
+The embedding dimensionality is 768.

-### Transfer learning
+As the second contextual sentence embedding method, I'll evaluate LASER (Language-Agnostic SEntence Representations) by [@artetxe2018].

-### Feature extraction vs tuning
+It is specifically meant to learn language-agnostic sentence embeddings.
+It has a similar deep bi-directional architecture as BERT, but uses LSTM encoders instead of transformer blocks like BERT.
+I'm using the pre-trained model published by the LASER authors.
+It produces 1024 dimensional embedding vectors.

 ## Evaluation tasks